Bemaster History, Family Crest & Coats of Arms

 During the era when a person's name, tribe and posterity was one of his most important possessions, many different spellings were found in the archives examined.
 Bemaster occurred in many references, and spelling variations of the name found included Beamish, Beemish, Beames and others.

 Early Notables of the Bemaster family (pre 1700)

-More information is included under the topic Early Bemaster Notables in all our PDF Extended History products and printed products wherever possible.
+Another 72 words (5 lines of text) are included under the topic Early Bemaster Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Bemaster family to Ireland